TheodorMariusWienert/ZedRos-Extension/README.md

 ```
 rosdep install gives some errors  but can be ignored if they don't affect the code

 Now you need to modify the zed2.yaml and place the path to your TensorRT engine in the file.
 And specify to use a custom detector.
 Also you can enter the names of the classes you want to detect here.
+The weights of a trained YOLOv5s model is in this [folder](Trained_weights_robots_humans/)

 To use your custom Yolov5 model you need to either export it to a FP32 engine with the export functionality of [YOLOv5](https://github.com/ultralytics/yolov5).
 Or when you want to use a FP16 engine you need to first export it to Onnx format with  [YOLOv5](https://github.com/ultralytics/yolov5) and than use the [YOLOv5-TensorRT](https://github.com/noahmr/yolov5-tensorrt) functionality to export it to a FP16 TensorRT engine.